olcf/openacc-training-series/labs/lab2/English/Fortran/README.md

 This version of the lab is intended for Fortran programmers.
 The C/C++ version of this lab is available [here](../C/README.md).

-You will receive a warning five minutes before the lab instance shuts down.
-Remember to save your work!
-If you are about to run out of time, please see the [Post-Lab](#Post-Lab-Summary) section for saving this lab to view offline later.

 ---
 To get started on Summit, we have to set up our environment by loading the modules we will need: